civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 ### Release 2: Appropriate Data Types in Ruby
 In our CSV file everything is text.
 That means everything comes into our Ruby application as a string.
 Sometimes this is appropriate.
 Names, phone numbers, and e-mail addresses are represented well as strings.
 In other cases, it can be beneficial to convert the CSV text into a different type of object.

 In `people.csv` the date and time a person was born is saved in the `born_at` field.
 In the CSV file this is a string formatted `YYYY-MM-DD HH:MM:SS`.
-While this string does represent a date and time, Ruby provides classes specifically built for representing dates and times.
-When we parse our CSV file into `Person` objects, ensure that the `born_at` attribute is a `DateTime` object, not a string.
-Two options for doing this are using a CSV converter to make the conversion while reading the file and using the [DateTime.parse method][] to parse the value in the CSV file into a `DateTime` object.
+While this string does represent a date and time, Ruby provides classes like [DateTime][] specifically built for representing dates and times.

+When we create `Person` objects from our CSV file, ensure that their `born_at` attributes are `DateTime` objects, not strings.
+We might want to check out the [DateTime.parse][] method.

 *Note:*  Like Ruby's CSV library, the `DateTime` class is not automatically loaded when our programs run.
 We need to require it:  `require 'date'`.